 Normal triglyceride level is 150 mg/dL.

-Familial chylomicronemis syndrome is a result of the inactivating mutations in both alleles of the LPL gene or from mutations and other genes encoding proteins required for LPL activity such apolipoproteina C-II and A-5, glycosylphosphatidylinositol-anchored high density lipoprotein binding1 and lipase maturation factor 1.
+Familial chylomicronemis syndrome is a result of the inactivating mutations in both alleles of the LPL gene or from mutations and other genes encoding proteins required for LPL activity such apolipoproteina C-III and A-5, glycosylphosphatidylinositol-anchored high density lipoprotein binding1 and lipase maturation factor 1.

-Associated with acute pancreatitis.
+Associated with acute and recurrent pancreatitis.

 Exacerbated by pregnancy, hypothyroidism, ingestion of alcohol, diabetes, or estrogen exposure.